-This course is intended for students enrolled in Career Tech programs.
-It includes a review of basic mathematics and topics from algebra, geometry, statistics, and trigonometry, with an emphasis on real-world applications and measurement.
+This course is intended for students enrolled in career technical education programs.
+It includes a review of basic mathematics and topics from algebra, geometry, statistics, and trigonometry with an emphasis on real-world applications and measurement.
 Topics covered should relate to the student's program area.
 This course will satisfy the mathematics requirement for the Certificate of Proficiency or Associate of Applied Science.
 (3 semester hours credit)

-MAT 1134 PRE-COLLEGE ALGEBRA
+MAT 1133/4 PRE-COLLEGE ALGEBRA

-This course combines Beginning and Intermediate Algebra as a one semester developmental course.
-Topics include evaluation and simplifying algebraic expressions, polynomials, factoring, integer exponents, rational expressions, solutions of linear equations and inequalities, quadratic equations and graphs of lines.
+This course combines beginning and intermediate algebra which includes evaluating and simplifying algebraic expressions, solving linear equations and inequalities, graphing linear equations in two variables, applying the rules of integer exponents, performing operations on polynomials, factoring polynomials, solving quadratic equations, performing operations on rational expressions, solving rational equations, simplifying radicals, and performing operations on radical expressions.
 Prerequisite: ACT Math score 1-18, Accuplacer QAS score 200-253.
-Credit hours do not transfer or count towards graduation (4 semester hours credit)
+Credit hours do not transfer or count towards graduation (3-4 semester hours credit)

-MAT 123(3-4) INTERMEDIATE ALGEBRA
+MAT 1233/4 INTERMEDIATE ALGEBRA

-The topics include linear equations and their graphs; inequalities and number line graphs; rational expressions; factoring; laws of exponents; radicals; polynomials.
-Prerequisite: ACT Math score 16-18, or MAT 0124 w/ C or higher, Accuplacer QAS score of 231-253.
+This course includes linear equations and their graphs; inequalities and number line graphs; rational expressions; factoring; laws of exponents; radicals; polynomials.
+Prerequisite: ACT

+Math score 16-18, or MAT 0124 w/ C or higher, Accuplacer QAS score of 231-253.
 Students who score 17-18 in Math on the ACT can petition to take MAT 1313.
 Please see an advisor for this option.
 (3 or 4 semester hours credit) Credit hours do not transfer or count towards graduation.